 - a.
 Did any couples include an emergency fund in your plan?
 Why is it important to do this? - b.
-Can any couples share lifecycle events that they included in their savings plan? - c.
+Can any couples share lifecycle events that they included in their savings plan?
+Did any couple discuss family planning as a strategy to reduce consumption and/or to mitigate shocks? - c.
 Who can remind us of the three elements of the savings plan?"